waseemwanologicalsolutions/SDKDocumentation/README.md

 ### Appstore uploading issue of invalid unsupported architectures. <a name="unsupportedarchitectures"></a>

-If you have added `intempt.framework` as `universal` then when submitting to app store Apple will show error of simulator architectures.
+`Intempt.xcframework` is `universal` and it supports Simulators and Devices both, when submitting to app store Apple may show error of simulator architectures.
 To resolve this issue please select your project `Target -> Build Phase` and select `+` sign and add `New Run Script Phase`.
 It will add an empty runscript below, expand it and put the below script as shown in below screen shot.

 ```run script
 # skip if we run in debug